-DOGS-LICENSES
+DOGS

-6.1204.0120.
-License required fee-Amount.
+6.04.010.
+License required.

-- (a) It is unlawful for any person to own, maintain or board any dog four (4) months of age or older that has not been licensed pursuant to the provisions of this title, except a license is not required in the following circumstances All dogs shall be licensed, except the following which are exempt from the license requirement: - (1) A dog owned, maintained by, or under the control of a nonresident of the city which is kept in the city for thirty (30) or fewer days in any twelve (12) month period; - (2) Dogs temporarily brought into the city for entry into an event, show, or exhibition scheduled nor more than fifteen (15) days thereafter; or - (3) Dogs in animal shelters, animal hospitals, animal rescues, or animal establishments, unless the dog is owned by a person that owns or works at the facility or organization. - (a) Dogs less than one hundred twenty days old; - (b) Dogs vaccinated and licensed in other jurisdictions for valid period of license: - (c) Dogs owned by a nonresident of the city traveling through or temporarily sojourning therein for not more than thirty days; - (d) Dogs temporarily brought into the city for entry into an event, show, or exhibition scheduled not more than fifteen days thereafter; - (e) Dogs on sale in a duly licensed pet shop or dog kennel where they are kept enclosed at all times; - (b) Any dog that is not properly licensed in accordance with this part is rebuttably presumed to be an unvaccinated dog and may be subject to the seizure and impoundment procedures set forth in Chapter 6.05 of this title.
+- (a) It is unlawful for any person to own, maintain or board any dog four (4) months of age or older that has not been licensed pursuant to the provisions of this title, except a license is not required in the following circumstances: - (1) A dog owned, maintained by, or under the control of a nonresident of the city which is kept in the city for thirty (30) or fewer days in any twelve (12) month period; - (2) Dogs temporarily brought into the city for entry into an event, show, or exhibition scheduled nor more than fifteen (15) days thereafter; or - (3) Dogs in animal shelters, animal hospitals, animal rescues, or animal establishments, unless the dog is owned by a person that owns or works at the facility or organization. - (b) Any dog that is not properly licensed in accordance with this part is rebuttably presumed to be an unvaccinated dog and may be subject to the seizure and impoundment procedures set forth in Chapter 6.05 of this title.